dansasser/SIM-ONE/README.md

 ## **4. MVLM: A Minimalist Execution Engine for Efficient Cognitive Tasks**

-A key innovation of the Sim-One framework is the concept of the [MVLM](/docs/MVLM_TECHNICAL_PRIMER.md).
+A key innovation of the SIM-ONE framework is the concept of the [MVLM](/docs/MVLM_TECHNICAL_PRIMER.md).
 Instead of relying on a single, massive, all-purpose model, we advocate for a small, highly efficient language model explicitly designed for execution, rather than general reasoning.
 By offloading the cognitive labor of planning and verification to other agents, the MVLM can remain lean, fast, and predictable.

 ### **Memory & State Management:**